 DWR's 20x2020 Water Conservation Plan includes urban water conservation measures that can be employed to improve water use efficiency.
 According to the 20x2020 Plan, approximately one third of urban water use is dedicated to landscape irrigation (DWR, 2010a); as such, the greatest potential for urban water use reduction is in reduced landscape irrigation.
 New landscapes could be designed to be efficient and suitable for the local climate, and existing high-water-using landscapes could be transformed into lower, more efficient alternatives.
 Weather-based irrigation is a cost-effective measure to improve landscape watering efficiency.
-Irrigation restrictions can limit landscape irrigation to two days per week or less, encouraging climate-appropriate landscapes and reducing over-irrigation.
+Irrigation restrictions can limit landscape irrigation.
 The 20x2020 Plan also recommends mandating the landscape irrigation BMPs and requiring water-efficient landscapes at all state-owned properties (DWR, 2010a; RMC, 2013d).